bitmark-inc/docs/bitmark-references/security.markdown

 The Transaction Identifiers are merged into a single root hash using the Merkle Tree Algorithm: https://brilliant.org/wiki/merkle-tree/

-Since the tree is sensitive to missing or changed hashes and to the order of the hashes and produces a single result it can be used to minimise the amount of data that is stored in the block header to secure the transactions.
-The Bitmark Blockchain used SHA3-256 for the Merkle Tree generation.
+Since the Merkle Tree root hash is sensitive to missing or changed hashes and also to the order of the hashes in the tree it can be used to minimise the amount of data that is stored in the block header to secure the transactions.
+The Bitmark Blockchain uses SHA3-256 for the Merkle Tree generation so that the result of the Merkle Tree calculation is that a single 32 byte value is stored in the block header as oppose to an ordered list of every transaction in the block,

 ## Block Identifiers

+The Argon2 algorithm creates security for the blocks themselves, though the Block Identifiers.

-The Block Identifiers are used both to link the previous block and as the Proof of Work for the block chain.
+Block Identifiers are used both to link the previous block and as the Proof of Work for the block chain.
 Since SHA3 is a fast algorithm that can be performed on minimal hardware it was decided to use a memory hard algorithm for the Block Identifiers to prevent the use of ASIC miners and to set the memory parameters to make GPUs uneconomic leaving CPUs as the best way to perform the Proof of Work.
-This prevents existing Bitcoin and Litecoin mining hardware from using their large system again the chain.
+This prevents existing Bitcoin and Litecoin mining hardware from using their large mining systems against the chain.

 So the Argon2 was chosen as a modern high security memory hard hashing algorithm from: https://github.com/P-H-C/phc-winner-argon2